dipscope/EntityStore.TS/README.md

 When we finished method chaining and defined desired expression - reflected information is transformed into a command which is sent to `EntityProvider`. `EntityProvider` is responsible for proper handling of the command and return result as defined in the interface.

 Basically that's it.
 Your requests are transferred through the `EntitySet` to the `EntityProvider` which handles all tricky points it can handle using generated command with all related data.
-Currently we have already implemented `InMemory` and `JsonApi` entity providers.
-There will be more in the future.
-If you know any clear API specification this may be a good point to [contribute](#contributing).

 Now let's go through each part individually.
 Note that some methods may not be supported by certain `EntityProvider`.
 It depends from underlying service and execution of some commands may be restricted.
 Returned result also dependent from `EntityProvider` implementation.